 This rectangle is a front-facing plane mimicking your visual plane, and parallel to the plane along the horizon line.

 3. Draw an orthogonal line from each corner of your rectangle toward the vanishing point.
 These show you how, if the plane were to gain thickness, it would extend solidly into the distance forever.

-Drawing Tip: Always start from the outer edges and draw inward on your paper.
+Concepts Drawing Tip: Always start from the outer edges and draw inward on your canvas.
 Not only does this mimic your own visual path, it's much easier for an app like Concepts to understand which direction you want to go in a wide field of options - if all directions are located in one tiny point, it's much harder to calculate which way you're drawing.

 It's very tempting to draw Batman's sigil here.